tomysaman/d2-compendium/README.md

 - Run completely local.
 No database, use json as storage.
 - Rune words
   - Filter by item type, by runes (one or more), or by number of sockets
+  - Filter by game/expansion, or by ladder/non-ladder
+  - Search by rune word, or *any* of the effect stats (e.g. you can search for "+2 to all skills")
   - Sort by required level, category, no. of socket, or name
-  - Filter by game/expansion, or by ladder/non-ladder
 - More to be added

 ## To use